uwetom/animation_worksheets/basic_walk_cycle.md

 Now we want to copy the feet keyframes from frame 1 and put them on the opposite feet at frame 15.

-- Select the back foot.
+- Select the back foot (the left leg)
 - Select frame 0 in the timeline.
 - Right click the timeline and select **copy**

 ![](images/copy_frame_1.PNG)

-- Select the front foot.
+- Select the front foot (the right leg)
+- Select frame 15
+- Right click the timeline and select **paste**